 Gardening for the Disabled

-The following list is regularly maintained and kept up-to-date and highlights some of the best accessible gardening for all disabilities with information, accessible gardening products and much more.
+The following list is regularly maintained and kept up-to-date and highlights some of the best accessible gardening resources, services and charities for all disabilities with information, accessible gardening products and much more.
 If you find this section useful please click the “Send this page to a Friend” link below to speed in into their inbox.

 A complete guide to creating a sensory garden for sound, to stimulate hearing, touch, smell and taste.
 Provides details of the best plants to grow and how each plant creates a sensory experience.